-Children, Youth & Families: An Occupational Approach
+Children, Youth and Families: An Occupational Approach

-|Objectives||On completion of the course, students will be able to:
+On successful completion of the course students will be able to:

-2. Express knowledge of common childhood disorders and associated occupational needs.
+1. Express knowledge of common childhood disorders and associated occupational needs.

-3. Employ appropriate standardised assessments for particular children/youth.
+2. Demonstrate understanding of relevant standardised assessments for particular children/youth.

-4. Develop relevant Family/Person-centred goals and interventions.
+5. Develop relevant Family/Person-centred goals and interventions.

-5. Determine how to enable occupational engagement of children and youth in their chosen play/leisure, self-care and productivity occupations.
+6. Determine how to enable occupational engagement of children and youth in their chosen play/leisure, self-care and productivity occupations.

-|Content||This course uses lectures, experiential laboratories and case- based tutorials to explore the development of children and adolescents within their families.
-It discusses common conditions that occur during childhood and adolescence and the affects of these conditions upon occupational engagement and functioning in play/leisure, self-care and productive occupations.
 It includes consideration of standardised assessments often used within these areas of practice and development of relevant interventions resulting from information gathered through assessment and discussion with relevant stakeholders including families, other health professionals and teachers.

 This course is only available to students enrolled in the Bachelor of Occupational Therapy (Honours) program.
 Pre-requisite - successful completion of OCCT2150, OCCT2151, OCCT2252 OCCT2253, SOCA2505 and PSYC2505.